 EF(LOCAL) - INSTRUCTIONAL RESOURCES

 The District shall provide a wide range of instructional resources for students and faculty that present varying levels of difficulty, diversity of appeal, and a variety of points of view.
-Although trained professional staff are afforded the freedom to select instructional resources for their use in accordance with this policy and the state-mandated curriculum, the ultimate authority for determining and approving the curriculum and instructional program of the District lies with the Board.
+Although professional staff members may select instructional resources for their use in accordance with District policy and administrative regulations, the ultimate authority for determining and approving the curriculum and instructional program of the District lies with the Board.

-In this policy, "instructional resources" refers to textbooks, library acquisitions, supplementary resources for classroom use, and any other instructional resources, including electronic resources, used for formal or informal teaching and learning purposes.
-The primary objectives of instructional resources are to deliver, support, enrich, and assist in implementing the District's educational program.
+In this policy, "instructional resources" may include textbooks, library acquisitions, supplementary resources for classroom use, and any other instructional resources, including electronic resources, used for formal or informal teaching and learning purposes.
+The primary objectives of instructional resources are to implement, enrich, and support the District's educational program.

 The Board shall rely on District professional staff to select and acquire instructional resources that: